 Student Involvement staff members will assist in the proper implementation of these policies.
 Complaints and charges of violations will be investigated, and if substantiated, appropriate action will be taken.

 It is possible for either individuals or organizations or both to be held responsible in the event these policies are violated.
-Violations may result in university disciplinary action and/or legal action through the courts.
-University disciplinary action may include the withdrawal of university recognition from offending organizations through referral to the Conduct Code and disciplinary procedures for student organizations.
+Violations may result in university sanctions and/or legal action through the courts.
+University disciplinary action may include the withdrawal of university recognition from offending organizations through referral to the Conduct Code and conduct procedures for student organizations.

 NOTE: These policies apply to interest groups, pledges, associate member classes, and generally any activity associated with any student group.

 Each organization must file with the Center for Student Involvement each year a signed copy of the University Hazing Policy.
-If a copy is not filed, university disciplinary action may be taken.
+If a copy is not filed, the university may sanction the organization.